curvegrid/go-ethereum-wiki/Whisper-v5-RPC-API.md

 #### shh_hasKeyPair

-Checks if the whisper node is configured with the private key of the specified public pair.
+Checks if the whisper node has a private key of a key pair matching the given ID.

 ##### Parameters